 When a person in Georgia thinks they could be in danger due to domestic crimes, including stalking, they may file for a temporary protective order, or TPO.
 This order prevents the person accused from contacting the alleged victim.
 This includes direct contact in-person, over the phone or by digital means, and indirectly, such as delivering a message through a mutual friend.
 Though these orders are, by nature, temporary (lasting 6 to 12 months), they can be made more permanent — up to three years.

 There are many restrictions TPOs may enforce against the accused person.
 In addition to no contact, these can include avoiding a person’s workplace or school, their home and even staying a certain distance away from them — i.e., staying at least 500 feet away.

 If you have a TPO in DeKalb County placed against you and violate it, or if you want to fight it, you need the assistance of experienced criminal defense attorneys.
-Alternatively, an experienced attorney can help you file a TPO.
-The lawyers at Hawkins Spizman & Fortas have many years of experience representing clients in situations like these.
-Call us today at 770-651-0166 for a free consultation.
+The lawyers at Hawkins Spizman & Fortas have many years of experience representing clients in TPO hearings and may be able to help you obtain a positive result.
+Call us today for a free consultation.

 THE INS AND OUTS OF TEMPORARY PROTECTIVE ORDERS IN DEKALB COUNTY